davidcereal/dberger1989.github.io/_posts/2016-06-21-p-values-and-bayes.markdown

 ``` python
 weighted_distributions, fair_distributions = study_1.population_trial_distributions()
 ```
-`weighted_distributions` and `fair_distributions` are the number of heads for each of the trials using the weighted and fair coins:
+`weighted_distributions` and `fair_distributions` contain the outcomes from the trials.
+Since each trial was a coin flipped 30 times, each outcome is the number of times heads came up per 30 flips:

 ```python
 print len(weighted_distributions)